jwiesenborn/wimpycat/README.md

 # WimpyCat

-A namespace for new features of the Javawave synthetizer such as harmonics, vibrato and glissando, echoes, and video games.
+A namespace for new features of the Javawave synthetizer such as music and video games